amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 But Old Kannada scholars have insisted that `iṁ`/`iṁda`/`iṁde` are instrumental suffixes and `attaṇiṁ` is the ablative suffix (for example, śabdamaṇidarpaṇaṁ, verse [103](https://archive.org/details/abdamaidarpaa00kirjuoft/page/134/mode/2up)).
-Even some Modern Kannada scholars have argued that `iṁ`/`iṁda`/`iṁde`  are indeed only instrumental suffixes and `deseyiṁda` is the ablative suffix but an unnatural one, especially, in spoken dialects of Modern Kannada (for example, , kannaḍa kaipiḍi, pages [413](https://archive.org/details/ZeJJ_kannada-kaipidi-kannada-university-of-mysore/page/413/mode/1up), [೪೧೪](https://archive.org/details/ZeJJ_kannada-kaipidi-kannada-university-of-mysore/page/414/mode/1up) and [406](https://archive.org/details/ZeJJ_kannada-kaipidi-kannada-university-of-mysore/page/406/mode/1up))
+Some Modern Kannada scholars have argued that `iṁ`/`iṁda`/`iṁde`  are indeed only instrumental suffixes, whereas `deseyiṁda` is the ablative suffix but an unnatural one, especially, in spoken dialects of Modern Kannada (for example , "kannaḍa kaipiḍi", pages [413](https://archive.org/details/ZeJJ_kannada-kaipidi-kannada-university-of-mysore/page/413/mode/1up), [414](https://archive.org/details/ZeJJ_kannada-kaipidi-kannada-university-of-mysore/page/414/mode/1up) and [406](https://archive.org/details/ZeJJ_kannada-kaipidi-kannada-university-of-mysore/page/406/mode/1up)).
-As already seen above, `iṁ`/`iṁda`/`iṁde` are not exclusively instrumental suffixes, but in fact, they are more naturally ablative suffixes.
+As already seen above, `iṁ`/`iṁda`/`iṁde` are not exclusively instrumental suffixes, but in fact, they are more naturally ablative suffixes
+(More details about the derivation of `iṁde` form, `iṁda + e => iṁde`, can be seen [here](../ಎಕಾರದ%20ಆವೇಶ.md#ಇಂದೆಯ-ಹಿಂದೆ-ಮುಂದೆ); please note that the document is in Kannada and is yet to be translated to English).
-But `deseyiṁda` is indeed unnatural to Kannada and rare outside works on linguistics and grammar.
+However, `deseyiṁda` is indeed unnatural to Kannada and rare outside works on linguistics and grammar.
 Certainly, it did not catch on in speech.
 It is relevant here to note that though `deseyiṁda` has `dese` in the beginning which gives it the directional semantics, the ablative semantics is achieved only when it is suffixed with `iṁda`, the ostensibly instrumental suffix.
-Without the `iṁda` suffix, only `dese` is not unfit to be used as an ablative suffix.
+Without the `iṁda` suffix, only `dese` is not fit to be used as an ablative suffix.

 Now let's investigate the case for `attaṇiṁ` as an ablative suffix in Old Kannada.
 It is clear that `attaṇiṁ` is formed from the fragments `attu`, `aṇ` and `iṁ`.